This program is delivered only through Kodiak College.

 |WELD A190||Selected Topics in Welding Technology||3|

-A total of 30-31 credits is required for the certificate.
+A minimum of 30-31 credits is required for the certificate.